aufziehvogel/Cinderella/README.md

 Pipelines are executed in the order in which they are defined.
 For the given configuration file it is ensured that first `test` is being executed followed by `build-release`.

+You can use variables in your build commands.
+These variables will get substituted with actual values from the build context.
+Currently supported variables are:

+- `{{ branch }}`: The name of the branch that is built